Allegacy Receives AARP Certification As A BankSafe Trained Institution

 About Allegacy Federal Credit Union

-For 55 years, Allegacy has helped its members, employees and the communities it serves be their best by helping people make smart financial choices.
-By doing right, Allegacy has become one of the largest credit unions in North Carolina serving over 166,000 members worldwide with $2 billion in assets and over $1.6 billion in assets under management in its financial planning group.
-With roots in Winston-Salem, Allegacy has 16 locations and nine high school student-run credit unions.
-Allegacy offers personal and business financial services to help a broad membership base including the employees, retirees and families of over 1,800 companies throughout the country.
+For 57 years, Allegacy Federal Credit Union has helped its members, employees, and the communities it serves be their best by helping all make smart financial decisions.
+Allegacy is one of the largest credit unions in North Carolina, serving more than 173,000 members worldwide with $2.2 billion in assets and more than $1.5 billion in assets under management in Allegacy Investment Group, offered through CUSO Financial Services, LP.
+With roots in Winston-Salem, Allegacy has 19 locations across the Triad and Charlotte areas, and nine high school student-run credit unions.
+Allegacy offers personal and business financial services to its members, including the employees, retirees, and families of more than 5,000 companies throughout the country.
 To learn more, visit Allegacy.org.